emqx/emqx-docs/en_US/gateway/mqttsn.md

   - **Topic ID**: Set the topic ID, which should be an integer between 1 and 65535.
   - **Topic**: Set the topic names.<!--, multiple topics can be added here, separated with a `,`-->

-- **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *MQTT-SN*.
+- **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, `mqttsn/`.

   **Note**: This topic prefix is managed by the gateway.
-CoAP clients do not need to add this prefix explicitly when publishing and subscribing.
+MQTT-SN clients do not need to add this prefix explicitly when publishing and subscribing.

 ### Add Listeners